exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 As of Exonum 0.10 version the problem was solved by introducing [Segregated Witness][segwit] into the anchoring service.
-This allowed to store signatures of the anchoring transactions separately from the transactions merkle tree so they are not considered when calculating the block hash.
+This allowed to store signatures of the anchoring transactions separately from the transactions Merkle tree so they are not considered when calculating the block hash.
 Now, since signature data is no longer a part of the transaction hash, changes to how the transaction was signed no longer influence the transaction identification.
 In this way anchoring transactions are fully deterministic - a new transaction is determined based on the latest anchoring transaction and the current Exonum state hash to be anchored.

+Moreover, as it is not possible to mutate an anchoring transaction any more, there is no need to wait every time for confirmations from the Bitcoin Blockchain that a new anchoring transaction has been committed into the network.
+The following anchoring transaction may be safely suggested without such confirmations.

 Exonum uses a [`bitcoind` client](#bitcoind-node), and the transaction determined by the service is considered valid by the bitcoind-node.